kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

     - Big O focuses on **growth rates** as input sizes (N) become very large.
     - We care about how the runtime grows: is it linear (O(N)) or quadratic (O(N^2))?.
     - **Interaction of Functions**:
-      - A faster-growing function like $N^2$ will always eventually intersect and surpass a slower-growing function like $N$ or $2N$, regardless of the starting constant.
+      - A faster-growing function like `N^2` will always eventually intersect and surpass a slower-growing function like `N` or `2N`, regardless of the starting constant.
       - We ignore small input sizes (like 1, 8, or 1000) because only very large inputs significantly slow down a CPU.

 - DYNAMIC ARRAY PERFORMANCE SUMMARY